This article contain information generally on the organs of speech: the meaning of the organs of speech, parts of the organs of speech and functions

 Functions Of The Organs Of Speech

-Each part of the organs of speech serve a particular function that is relevant to producing sounds.
-The study of these parts of organs of speech provides a fundamental idea about speech and sounds.
+Each part of the organs of speech serves a particular function that is relevant to producing sounds.
+The study of these parts of the organs of speech provides a fundamental idea about speech and sounds.

-Thus, in furtherance of the aforementioned parts of the organs of speech, the following provides as short description on each organ and their functions.
+Thus, in furtherance of the aforementioned parts of the organs of speech, the following provides short description on each speech organ and their functions.

 - Lips